Georgia State Route 13: Buford Highway

 In the Atlanta metropolitan area, Buford Highway is a linear community made up of multiracial suburban neighborhoods and shopping centers.
 Similar to other Sun Belt cities, immigrants who relocated to Atlanta in the 20th and 21st centuries went straight to the suburbs, where residential and commercial real estate was affordable and where many second-generation immigrant communities were already established.
 Along Buford Highway, there are few wholly distinct ethnic areas.
 The more than 1,000 immigrant-owned businesses are owned by, and patronized by, a wide variety of ethnic groups, notably Korean, Mexican, Chinese, and Vietnamese, and also Indian/South Asian, Central American, Somalis, and Ethiopian.
 The DeKalb County Chamber of Commerce calls the area the "International Corridor."

 The Buford Highway community is home to one of the highest concentration of foreign-born residents in the country, notably Mexican, Central American, Chinese, Korean, and Vietnamese.
 The area attracted many Latino workers during the construction boom that preceded the 1996 Summer Olympics.
 Asian business owners were attracted to the stretch of highway by cheap leases and reliable traffic flow.

 Buford Highway is, in most places in the corridor, a seven-lane highway with no median and few sidewalks, a situation which is grossly mismatched with the heavy pedestrian traffic along and across the highway.
 During the mid-2010s, raised medians have replaced most of the center turn lane (which at one time was a reversible lane), and new crosswalks have been added between intersections.

 Most properties along the corridor are in the form of strip malls, retail businesses surrounded by large parking lots, and large apartment complexes.
 The largest strip malls are the 466000 sqft Northeast Plaza, 355000 sqft Plaza Fiesta and the Buford Highway Farmers Market complex.

 Northeast of Atlanta, Buford Highway is an international community spanning multiple counties including Fulton, Dekalb, and Gwinnett.
 The area generally spans along, and on either side of, a stretch of SR 13 in DeKalb County.
 It begins just north of Midtown Atlanta, continues northeast through the towns of Brookhaven, Chamblee, and Doraville, and ends 1.3 mi northeast of the Atlanta Bypass at the DeKalb–Gwinnett county line.

-Atlanta Highway
+Atlanta Highway (Gainesville Connector)

 Extending north of Buford, the name changes from "Buford Highway" to "Atlanta Highway" and continues to SR 369 in Gainesville.
+It is also a corridor between Chicopee and SR 369.